eknkcc/RFPPortal/README.md

 	/# mysql -u root -p daorfpdb
 	> update Users set UserType = 'Admin' where Username = 'username of the user that is required to be admin';
 ```
-Where "rfpportal-rfpportal_db" is the name of the container.
-All running containers can be listed with `docker ps -a` command from the terminal.

 ### Creating RFP
 When logged in to the application as an Admin user, there appears a 'New RFP' navigation button on the top left corner in addition to 'My Bids' and 'RFP List' navigation buttons.